eurodatacube/eodash/app/public/data/storytelling-md/eodashMarkdown_EXTREME_SST.md

     </figcaption>
 </figure>

-## Open Science
+## Datasets

-<p>Here are some key types of variables and datasets from Earth observation satellite missions that can be used to track El Niño and La Niña events, with special attention to ocean-related surface temperatures.
-This summary focuses on missions from ESA, NASA, and JAXA:</p>
+Here are some key types of variables and datasets from Earth observation satellite missions that can be used to track El Niño and La Niña events, with special attention to ocean-related surface temperatures.
+This summary focuses on missions from ESA, NASA, and JAXA:

  <ul>
         <li><strong><a href="https://www.eumetsat.int/website/home/Data/DataOverview/SeaSurfaceTemperature/index.html">Sea Surface Temperature (SST)</a></strong> from satellites like: